s3ph-scott/s3ph-scott/README.md

-Ey up world!
-I'm Joseph Scott (he/him) from West Yorkshire in the United Kingdom.
+**Ey up world!
+I'm Joseph Scott (he/him).
+An IT Technical Consultant from West Yorkshire in the United Kingdom.**

-I am a specialist with Microsoft SQL Server with expertise in Windows Server and also Microsoft Azure (virtual machines, Intune and Entra ID).
+I am a specialist with Microsoft SQL Server with expertise in Windows Server, Microsoft Azure (virtual machines, Intune and Entra ID), Linux and much more.

-Currently learning Python, Proxmox and AI stuff on my career break to extend my capabilities.

-If you are einterested in my SQL Server, Windows Server and Microsoft Azure consultancy services or for ongoing new, reviews and opinions in the IT world please visit my business website https://digitaliandm.com
+If you are interested in my consultancy services please visit my business website: https://digitaliandm.com